 If you have both a homeowners and auto insurance policy with the same insurance company, you’ll likely be granted a multi-policy discount.
 By adding an umbrella policy, you can even get another discount, which offers additional liability coverage beyond the limits of your auto insurance.

-Consider 'Pay-as-you-go' or usage-based insurance.
+or usage-based insurance.

 For this insurance policy, a device, which will monitor the driving behavior of anyone behind the wheel, is installed in your car.
 When the driver displays good driving habits, you are financially rewarded.
 This is the perfect way for you to keep an eye on how your teen is driving and save some money as well.

 The bottom line is this: there are always ways for you to save money on your insurance premiums while keeping your teen safe at the same time.
 Give your insurance company a call to get a quote and discuss the number of options you can implement to save on adding your teenager to your auto insurance policy.
-Of course, your main priority is to keep your teen safe while they are behind the wheel; saving money on your auto insurance is a bonus.
+Of course, your main priority is to keep your teen safe while behind the wheel; saving money on your auto insurance is a bonus.